 Tests may include:

 Treatment will depend what is causing the hyperthyroidism.
 It will also be adjusted if you are pregnant.
 Talk to your doctor about the best treatment options for you.

 Antithyroid medications work best for Graves' disease.
 They will reduce thyroid activity.
 Smoking can interfere with some of the medications.
-If you smoke, talk to your doctor about how you can successfully
+If you smoke, talk to your doctor about how you can successfully quit.

 All theses medications can cause a rash, fever and painful joints.
 Serious adverse reactions include increased risk of infection and liver damage.